Newsnight: History

 Current Newsnight presenters: Victoria Derbyshire (left) and Faisal Islam.

 Newsnight began on 28 January 1980 at 22:45, although a 15 minute news bulletin using the same title had run on BBC2 for a 13 month period from 1975 to 1976.
 Its planned September 1979 launch date was delayed by four months by the Association of Broadcasting Staff, at the time the main BBC trade union.
-Newsnight was the first programme to be made by means of a direct collaboration between BBC News, then at Television Centre, and the current affairs department, based a short distance away at the now defunct Lime Grove Studios.
+Newsnight was the first programme to be made by means of a direct collaboration between BBC News, based at Television Centre, and the current affairs department, based nearby at the now defunct Lime Grove Studios.
 Staff feared job cuts.
 The newscast also served as a replacement for the current affairs programme Tonight.

-Former presenters include Jeremy Paxman, Peter Snow, Donald MacCormick, Charles Wheeler, Adam Raphael and John Tusa, later boss of the BBC World Service.
-In the early days each edition had an "auxiliary presenter", a phenomenon pejoratively known at the time as the "Newsnight's wife syndrome".
+Former presenters include Jeremy Paxman, Peter Snow, Donald MacCormick, Charles Wheeler, Adam Raphael and John Tusa, later managing director of the BBC World Service.
+In the early days each edition had an "auxiliary presenter", a phenomenon pejoratively known at the time as the "Newsnights wife syndrome".
 Usually a woman, it was her job to read the news headlines and to introduce minor items.
 Olivia O'Leary in 1985 became the first principal female presenter; the programme has had a single presenter since 1987.
 The program is now wholly managed by BBC News.

 Until 1988 the start time of Newsnight was flexible, enabling BBC2 to screen a full-length movie at 21:30 to dovetail with the end of the Nine O'Clock News on BBC1.
-However, BBC News and Current Affairs, then controlled by John Birt, wanted a fixed start time for Newsnight at 22:30 so that viewers would always know when it was on.
+However, BBC News and Current Affairs, then controlled by John Birt, wanted a fixed start time for Newsnight at 22:30 so that viewers would "always know" when it was on.
 The managing director of BBC Television, Bill Cotton, who was responsible for all TV scheduling, strongly opposed Birt's campaign, fearing it would severely restrict his scheduling freedom.
-But Birt persuaded the BBC director general, Michael Checkland, to back the change - which Checkland then announced at a press conference without warning Cotton, who was in the audience.
-Cotton fought a fierce campaign inside and outside the BBC to reverse the decision - so fierce that one protagonist said it would "destroy the BBC". but the move to a fixed start time took place on 31 October 1988 and is still in place.
+But Birt persuaded the BBC director-general, Michael Checkland, to back the change - which Checkland then announced at a press conference without warning Cotton, who was in the audience.
+Cotton fought a fierce campaign inside and outside the BBC to reverse the decision - so fierce that one protagonist said it would "destroy the BBC". but the move to a fixed start time began on 31 October 1988 and remains to the present day.

 Between 1999 and 2014 on BBC Two Scotland the offshoot, Newsnight Scotland, presented by Gordon Brewer, replaced the final twenty minutes of the UK programme from Monday to Friday.
-From May 2014, Newsnight has again been shown in full in Scotland, although delayed by half an hour to accommodate Newsnight Scotlands replacement, Scotland 2014.
+From May 2014, Newsnight has been shown in full in Scotland, although delayed by half an hour to accommodate Newsnight Scotlands replacement, Scotland 2014.
 In more recent years, Scottish viewers have seen the full edition of the show without a separate programme.
 The flagship news programmes for BBC Scotland are now shown on their separate channel.